What personal data I collect and why I collect it

 - Should the comment’s suitability for posting be unclear, I may use the e-mail to contact you in an attempt to arrange a correction, rather than simply deleting it.

 Visitors are required to provide a name and e-mail address when using the contact form.
-In addition, the visitor’s IP address and browser user agent string will be gathered to help spam detection.
+In addition, the visitor’s IP address, preferred language and timezone, and browser user agent string will be gathered for the purpose of identifying new ways to filter out spam.

 If you leave a comment on this site, you may opt-in to saving your name, email address and website address in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.